kmeyer313/shortcuts/3-multiple-selections.md

 ### once you have a selection, you can wrap it with many things just by typing that key

-Put single quotes around me
+'Put single quotes around me'
-Put double quotes around me
+"Put double quotes around me"
-Put square brackets around me
+[Put square brackets around me]
-Put curly braces around me
+{Put curly braces around me}